-2.1 PC Setup
+2.1 USB interface

-Installing the Qwave spectrometer is very straightforward.
+Installing the Qmini spectrometer is very straightforward.
 You just need to install the software and then connect the device to a USB port.

 Please install the software by double-clicking on the WavesSetup.exe file on the CD-ROM.
+Alternatively, you can also download the latest version from our website.
 The setup package then installs the application software and the device driver.
 For the operating system to properly recognize the device, it's best if you install the software first before attaching the device.

-The software is tested with 32 and 64 bit versions of Windows 8, 7, Vista and XP.
-It requires the Microsoft .NET framework version 3.5, which is already installed on most PCs.
+The software is tested with 32 and 64 bit versions of Windows 10, 8.1, 8, 7, Vista and XP.
+It requires the Microsoft .NET framework version 3.5 or 4.0, which is already installed on most PCs.
 If this framework is not installed, the setup package asks you to install it first.
-You can find the setup file for the .NET framework on the CD or download it from Microsoft's website.
-Please note that you need version 3.5 of the framework.
-Version 4.0 does not include version 3.5.
+You can find the setup file for the .NET framework on the CD or download it from the Microsoft website.

 You can install the software on as many computers as you like.
 For example, you may want to install it in the lab for measurements and in your office for further spectrum analysis.
-If you don't have the CD-ROM at hand, you can also download the software from our website.